kensnyder/moment-parseplus/README.md

 An extensible date parsing plugin for [momentjs](http://momentjs.com).

-_Note: The only breaking change from moment-parseplus 1.x to 2.x is the way you add custom formats._
+_Note: The only breaking change from `moment-parseplus` 1.x to 2.x is the way you add custom formats._

 ## Purpose

-Add support to momentjs for parsing many different date formats with the ability to easily add new formats.
+Update momentjs to support parsing many different date formats with the ability to easily add new formats.
+Most locales are supported automatically.

 ## Installation